 From this data we work out the fee rates for the coming financial year (April to March).

 Step 3 – January to March

-In January we write to firms where we do not have the tariff data from their regulatory returns.
-A tariff data request form is sent to firms and we ask them to provide this data to us by the end of January, but no later than the end of February.
+In January contact firms where we do not have the tariff data from their regulatory returns.
+A tariff data request form is issued to firms and we ask them to provide this data to us by the end of January, but no later than the end of February.
 We review the data and may ask firms to confirm if their data has been correctly calculated.

 We consult on the new fee rates for the coming year.
 We include feedback on our proposals from the previous autumn’s consultation and any rules that need to come into effect from April.
 For example, changes governed by European Regulations.
 We allocate firms to fee-blocks based on their permitted activities as at 1 April.

 Fee-blocks are used to group together firms with similar regulated activities.
 Depending on the regulated activities a firm has, it could be allocated to one or more fee-blocks.

 Step 5 – Late June/early July